Data-driven Efficient Solvers for Langevin Dynamics on Manifold in High Dimensions: Introduction

 By Ito's formula, the SDE \eqref{sde-y} gives the following Fokker-Planck equation, which is the governing equation for the { density $\rhon_t:=\rho^\nn(\my,t)$},

 where $\divn$ is the surface divergence defined as $\divn \xi = \sum_{i=1}^d \tau_i^\nn \cdot \nabla_{\tau_i^\nn} \xi.$ One equivalent form of \eqref{FP-N} is the relative entropy formulation

 Then the main issue is to simulate the Fokker-Planck equation \eqref{FP-N} on $\nn$ whose solution $\rho^{\nn}_t(\my)$ drives any initial density $\rho^{\nn}_0$ to the invariant measure $\rho^{\nn}_\8(\my) \propto e^{-\frac{U_{\nn}(\my)}{kT}}$.
 After designing a finite volume scheme for the Fokker-Planck equation \eqref{FP-N} on $\nn$, we construct an approximated transition probability and jump rate from it.
 This approximated Markov process on the manifold automatically incorporates both the manifold structure and the equilibrium information.
-It enables some implementable data-driven computations on the manifold such as finding the optimal cluster-cluster coarse-grained network, c.f. \cite{Deuflhard_Weber_2005, E_Li_Vanden-Eijnden_2008, Lafon06, li2009probabilistic, NoeLu11, Noe11} and finding the transition path of chemical reactions, c.f. \cite{ekeland1999convex, weinan2006, MMS2009, E_Vanden-Eijnden_2010, gao21}.
+It enables some implementable data-driven computations on the manifold such as finding the optimal cluster-cluster coarse-grained network, cf. \cite{Deuflhard_Weber_2005, E_Li_Vanden-Eijnden_2008, Lafon06, li2009probabilistic, NoeLu11, Noe11} and finding the transition path and energy landscape of chemical reactions, cf. \cite{ekeland1999convex, weinan2006, MMS2009, E_Vanden-Eijnden_2010, gao21, GL22t, GL22, gao2022selection}.